March 21 & 22, 2019

 The primary goal of the Jersey Shore Junior Science Symposium (JSJSS) is to promote research and experimentation in the sciences, engineering, and mathematics at the high school level, and to publicly recognize students for outstanding achievement.
 The two-day event includes presentations from New Jersey high school students on their individual science research projects.
 Schools are welcome to register and attend as observers.

 Following the presentations at Ocean County College on March 21, 2019, all students and their teachers are invited to attend the JSJSS Poster Presentation.
 A science-based escape room challenge will be held during this general poster session where students compete for ribbons, gift certificates, etc. The students whose papers have been selected for presentation at (Ocean County College) or poster presentation at the JSJSS Banquet (TBA) will be notified in January 2019.
 Papers not selected for the above will be invited to participate in the JSJSS General Poster Session (Health & Human Performance Center, Ocean County College) March 21, 2019.
-General Poster Session participation will be limited to no more than four posters per each participating school.

 Students who choose to submit a research paper, and are selected to present during the JSJSS technical sessions, compete for extensive awards including various combinations of the following:

 - Undergraduate tuition scholarships to college of choice: $2,000, $1,500, $1,000

 - Advance to the National JSHS and compete for: $12,000, $8,000 and $4,000 undergraduate scholarships

 - Independently of the JSJSS additional awards are offered by: AFCEA, AUSA, SAME, NDIA, NJ Sea Grant Consortium, and Aspen Corporation

 - See our list of Scholarships and Awards for more information